farm-ng/amiga-app-template-kivy/README.md

 ```

 To see your app on the Amiga screen, cause a refresh by tapping the settings screen then pressing the home button on the top right.

+Click the app and wait for it to install and run.